xcart/xc5-manual/en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 To rename an order status:

 1. In your X-Cart store's Admin area, go to the Order statuses section (**Orders** > **Order statuses**).
 2. Make sure you are viewing the correct page tab (Payment statuses can be found on the tab that opens by default.
-To access shipping statuses, you will need to switch to the **Shipping statuses** tab).
+To access fulfilment statuses, you will need to switch to the **Fulfilment statuses** tab (In X-Cart versions prior to 5.3.3.0, this tab is titled **Shipping statuses**).
 3. In the list of order statuses, locate the status that needs to be renamed.
 4. Click on the status name.
 The status name field becomes editable:
     ![]({{site.baseurl}}/attachments/8750763/8719488.png)